-Hebephile: Someone who is primarily attracted to pubescent or post-pubescent older children or young teens.
-This person may or may not act on this attraction.
+Hebephile: A term used to describe someone with hebephilia, a sexual attraction to pubescent or post-pubescent older children or young teens.
+Someone with hebephilia may or may not act on this attraction.
 ATSA recommends using person-first terminology, such as “individuals who are primarily or exclusively sexually attracted to young teens.”

-Paraphile: A person with abnormal sexual desires.
-This person may or may not act on these desires.
+Paraphile: A term used to describe someone with sexual desires that are considered abnormal.
+A person with a paraphilia may or may not act on these desires.
 ATSA recommends using person-first terminology, such as “individuals with atypical sexual desires.”

-Pedophile: Someone who is primarily sexually attracted to prepubescent children.
-This person may or may not act on this attraction.
+Pedophile: A term used to describe someone with pedophilia, a sexual attraction to prepubescent children.
+A person with pedophilia may or may not act on this attraction.
 ATSA recommends using person-first terminology, such as “individuals who are primarily or exclusively sexually attracted to children.”

-Prostitute: Someone who engages in transactional sex.
+Prostitute: Someone who engages in transactional sex, also known as a sex worker.
 ATSA recommends using person-first terminology, such as “an individual being prostituted or trafficked for sex” or, where prostitution is legal, “an individual engaging in transactional sex.”